Repeat Fit Note

 How Do I Get a Fit Note?

-- From the 6th April 2010 a new Fit note was introduced which replaced the old doctors sick note.
-The new fit note is called the 'Statement of Fitness for Work' and is used in England, Scotland and Wales.
+- The current version of Fit Note was introduced on 6th April 2010 which replaced the old doctor's sick note.
+The current fit note is called the 'Statement of Fitness for Work' and is used in England, Scotland and Wales.
 It has more information than the previous doctor's sick note.

 - Your GP is able to say if they think you are 'not fit for work' or 'may be fit for work'